panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 // Function expression
 const greetExpression = function(who) {
   return `Hello, ${who}!`;
-}
+};
 ```

-The practice showed that functions can be further improved: particularly making the syntax lighter (useful for writing short callbacks) and ease the resolving of `this`.
+But functions can be further improved.
+Making the syntax shorter (useful for writing short callbacks) and ease the resolving of `this` created in a new type of functions named *arrow functions*.

-Welcome the arrow functions.

 I'm going to explain, in 5 easy steps, how to use arrow functions in JavaScript.